 With supplements you should be extra vigilant and spend a little extra time researching, along with possibly a few extra dollars to ensure you are getting exactly what you’re looking for—it pays off in the long run.

 To learn more about how to balance your hormones with supplements (and which to take), you can download our FREE Supplement Guide here.

 In response to these fake supplement brands, my team and I created our own brand of supplements called Wellena.

 All our supplements are free of gluten, soy, corn, dairy, yeast, and peanuts.
 We do not use any fillers or additives.
 We do not use cheap and ineffective forms such as magnesium oxide or folic acid.

-The supplements have the NSF Certification to NSF/ANSI 173—this American National Standard helps confirm that what’s on the label is in the product and that the product contains no unsafe levels of contaminants such as heavy metals, pesticides, and herbicides.
+The supplements have the Certification to /ANSI 173—this American National Standard helps confirm that what’s on the label is in the product and that the product contains no unsafe levels of contaminants such as heavy metals, pesticides, and herbicides.